danfinlay/Ethereum-Off-Chain-Issuable-Tokens/README.md

 In cases like this, issuance can be performed in an offchain manner that maintains on-chain trustlessness.

 State channels require an initial deposit because it is assumed that the sender has a limited quantity of tokens.
-In the case of a centralized issuer, you have an implicit infinite deposit of tokens, and this allows tokens to be counterfactually issued with a simple signature.
+In the case of a centralized issuer, you have an implicit infinite deposit of tokens, and this allows tokens to be counterfactually issued with a simple signed message.

-An example issuance message might look like this:
+An example issuance message, signed by the issuer might look like this:

 ```
 struct IssuanceMessage {